Matt Allwright: Personal life

 Allwright is a patron of the Stillbirth and Neonatal Death Society (SANDS).
 He is also a patron of Launchpad Reading, a local charity working to prevent homelessness in Reading, and the Dorset-based Grace Secondary School Appeal.
-In December 2023, Allwright won £75,000 for Launchpad on the ITV TV show, Beat The Chasers.
+In December 2023, Allwright won £75,000 for Launchpad on the ITV show Beat The Chasers.
 Allwright is a follower of cricket and a supporter of Bracknell Bees ice hockey club and Liverpool Football Club.

 Allwright is an aficionado of country music and plays guitar, lap and pedal steel guitars, keyboards, and sings.
 He writes a regular blog about his experiences learning to play the pedal steel guitar.

-Matt is married, has two children and has a miniature schnauzer called Enzo.
+Allwright is married, has two children and has a miniature schnauzer called Enzo.